frankiesek/valheim_custom_raids/README.md

 List of commited raids:
 burningground - The ground begins to produce flames.
-Also some surtlings (after Elder). deathsquitoes - Spawns pissed of swarm of deathsquitos. (scales with bosses killed, starts after bonemass). mountains - Spawns dragon hatchlings (and a golem after defeating Moder). forrest - Spawns some roots and greydwarfs in a forrest after Elder demise.
+Also some surtlings (after Elder). deathsquitoes - Spawns pissed of swarm of deathsquitos. (scales with bosses killed, starts after bonemass). forrest - Spawns some roots and greydwarfs in a forrest after Elder demise. goblinparty - Spawns goblin hunting party after Moder demise. mountains - Spawns dragon hatchlings (and a golem after defeating Moder).